bahrus/xtal-composition/README.md

 <xtal-composition id="myPage" customer="[[item.customer]]"> <!-- get passed properties from parent -->
     <light-children>
         <div id="myDiv">
-            <xtal-ref></xtal-ref> <!-- Optional component that "Waters" the web components "seeds" marked with "upgrade-me" by adding references to the document.head as needed based on a mapping file.-->
+            <xtal-sip></xtal-sip> <!-- Optional component that "Waters" the web component "seeds" marked with "upgrade-me" by adding references to the document.head as needed based on a mapping file.-->
             <my-custom-element child-prop="[[customer.LastPurchase]]" on-click="handleClickOnMyCustomElement" upgrade-me>
                 Temporary content(?) prior to being upgraded that displays immediately
             </my-custom-element>